Disability Statement & Guidelines

 Each situation must be considered individually to understand if and how the student is impacted by the described condition.
 Disability is defined by the ADA as “a physical or mental impairment that substantially limits one or more of the major life activities, a record of such an impairment or being regarded as having such an impairment.”
 There is no listing of covered impairments.
 Therefore, the salient question is not whether a given condition is a “disability,” but how the condition impacts the student.
 This determination is to be liberally construed to the maximum extent possible.

 There is no one-to-one correspondence of disability to accommodation.
 Institutions should consider the student’s disability, history, experience, request, and the unique characteristics of the course, program, or requirement in order to determine whether or not a specific accommodation is reasonable.
 A clear understanding of how disability impacts the individual establishes the reasonableness of the accommodation for the individual.
 However, to determine whether the accommodation is reasonable in context requires an evaluation of the unique attributes and requirements of the course, program, or activity.
 Course modifications or auxiliary aids or services that are ineffective or constitute a fundamental alteration will not be reasonable and therefore will not meet the ADA and Section 504’s minimal standards.
 The ADA establishes the “floor” not the “ceiling” of protection.
 The ceiling is established when a proposed accommodation would result in a fundamental alteration to a course or the program of study.

-Disability and accommodation requests should be evaluated using a common sense standard, without the need for specific language or extensive diagnostic evidence.
+Disability and accommodation requests should be evaluated using a common-sense standard, without the need for a specific language or extensive diagnostic evidence.
 Using diagnostic information as a tool in reviewing requests for accommodation is different than using it for treatment.
 Determining accommodations requires a more limited range, level, and type of information.
 These two processes should not be conflated.

 Current and Relevant Information